JoshuaMathew/NBA-ROY-Prediction-/README.md

 The model correctly predicted 33 players that were not ROY, 3 players correctly that were ROY, 1 player was predicted incorrectly to be ROY, and 1 player was not predicted to be ROY that actually was.
 The true positive rate (TPR) was ¾ or 75% and the false positive rate (FPR) was 1/34 or 2.9%.

-Below is a table displaying the ROY’s that the LR model predicted for the seperate 1990-2000 test set compared to the actual ROY winners.
+Below is a table displaying the ROY’s that the LR model predicted for the seperate 1990-2000 test set compared to the actual ROY winners:

 | Year | Actual ROY  | Predicted ROY |
 | :---:  | :-: | :-:|